DinhCongTac221/Install-Avail-Full-Node/README.md

 rustup target add wasm32-unknown-unknown --toolchain nightly
 ```

-2.**After ensuring you have the dependencies installed, you can run the Avail Node using the following command:**
+2.**After ensuring you have Rust installed, you can run the Avail Node using the following command:**

 ```
 git clone https://github.com/availproject/avail.git